 I was going to insert her artwork here, but we’ll have to see if she finds time to take pictures of it.
 She’s a busy lady!

 I’ve also dipped my toes into painting myself; I have my ex-boyfriend’s girlfriend to thank for that.
 She bought me some wonderful canvases, acrylic paint, and brushes for my birthday, and over a few months I used them all.
-Just recently I went to Walmart to buy more.
+Just recently I went to Walmart to buy new canvases.
 There’s something so comforting about painting, and it’s easy to lose track of time while you do it.
 I’m no expert, and I only know the basics of mixing colors (and I do it on printer paper instead of an easel), but it’s still great fun.
 I love pastimes where you get in the “flow” state.
 It’s not easy, but it’s rewarding!

 My other favorite flow state activity is writing poetry.
 Over the last six months, I’ve written over 220 poems.
 I don’t keep a close count, but every once in a while I see how many I’ve written and put them in a folder.
 I’m proud of how much I’ve been writing, but to be honest, sometimes it feels like I don’t have a say in the matter.
 A line will jump into my head and if I don’t write it down, I get frustrated and freaked out.
 A blessing mostly, and sort of a curse if I’m driving, in class, or operating heavy machinery.